Gikoskos/chessgame-cli/README.md

 * fix bug on Windows that rejects input other than the first character after some time (DONE)

-* add the functionality for the game to end when a King is unable to make a move without being threatened by another piece/checkmate (DONE!!!)
+* add the functionality for the game to end when a King is unable to make a move without being threatened by another piece/checkmate (WIP)

 * fix this bug that only happens with black Pawns (DONE)

   <img src="http://i.imgur.com/cVGe6Sd.png" alt="step1" width = "257" height = "341"/> <img src="http://i.imgur.com/mkwlxOY.png" alt="step1" width = "257" height = "341"/>

-* prevent the King from moving to a square that might threaten him
+* prevent the King from moving to a square that might threaten him (WIP)

 * port the main engine to other languages